Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Moduli spaces of shtukas and naive -level structures

 This means that the induced map $\Sht_{r, \Omega} \to \varprojlim_{\ff \prec \Omega} \Sht_{r, \ff}$ associates to a Drinfeld shtuka with naive $\Gamma_0(\pf^n)$-level structure a diagram $(\underline{\Ec}_{\underline{m}})_{\underline{m}}$ with the canonical isogenies as constructed above.

-\begin{remark} For parahoric level (in our case that means $n \leq 1$) \cite{Breutmann2019} shows that the level maps are proper and surjective.
+\begin{remark} For parahoric level (in our case that means $n \leq 1$) \cite[Theorem 3.20]{Breutmann2019} shows that the level maps are proper and surjective.
 An explicit calculation for deeper level (that is for $n > 1$) shows that this is false already in the $\GL_2$-case over $X = \P^1$ in general.
-Namely, we study the fibre over $0$ using the local model of \cite{Rad2017}.
-An explicit calculation in the local model shows that for $n = 1$ we get the familiar local picture of two copies of $\P^1$ intersecting transversally at supersingular points.
+Namely, we study the fibre over $0$ using the local model of \cite[Theorem 4.4.6]{Rad2017}.
+In our case, the local model is given as the closure of the Schubert variety $\Gr_{\GL_n}^{\leq (1, 0)}$ over $\Spec(K_0)$ inside the affine Grassmannian $\Gr_{\GL_{2, \Omega}}$ over $\Spec(\Oc_0)$ for the corresponding Bruhat-Tits group scheme.
+For $n = 1$ we get the familiar local picture of two copies of $\P^1$ intersecting transversally at supersingular points.

-However, for any $n > 1$ the special fibres of the corresponding local models only contain two copies of $\A^1$ that do not intersect.
+However, for any $n > 1$ the local model fails to be proper by \cite[Theorem A]{Richarz2016}.
+More precisely, we can calculate the schematic closure explicitly to see that the special fibre of the corresponding local model only consists of two copies of $\A^1$ that do not intersect.
 This means in particular that $\Sht_{r, \Omega}$ is missing the supersingular points in the special fibre.
 Moreover, from the comparison with the modular curve, we might expect to find $n+1$-components two of which are reduced by \cite[Theorem 13.4.7]{Katz1985}.
 The two components we see using the naive level structure correspond to the two reduced components, but we do not get the non-reduced ones.

-It turns out that requiring the quotients in the definition of naive level structures to be locally free as $\ODnS$-modules is too restrictive and we rather should allow in the special fibre also degenerations to certain $\pf^n$-torsion finite shtukas which are not locally free as $\ODnS$-modules. \end{remark}

 The goal of this paper is to explain one way to remedy this.
 We show that we can explicitly describe the schematic image of the map $\Sht_{r, \Omega} \to \varprojlim_{\ff \prec \Omega} \Sht_{r, \ff}$ in terms of \emph{Drinfeld level structures} and that this provides a natural compactification of the level map.
+It turns out (compare Section \ref{secComp} below) that requiring the quotients in the definition of naive level structures to be locally free as $\ODnS$-modules is too restrictive and we rather should allow in the special fibre also degenerations to certain $\pf^n$-torsion finite shtukas which are not locally free as $\ODnS$-modules.
+In particular, we will see that supersingular points admit a Drinfeld $\Gamma_0(\pf^n)$-level structure that does not come from a naive $\Gamma_0(\pf^n)$-level structure. \end{remark}